1923's Lindy And Christy Scene Went On For Way Too Long

 "1923," part of the "Yellowstone" franchise, doesn't pull any punches when it comes to its often realistic portrayal of what life was like in the early 20th century.
 Part of this involves a storyline concerning forced assimilation in American Indian boarding schools where abuse ran rampant against indigenous children.
 It was also a different time when it came to the relationship between men and women, and many viewers have taken umbrage with certain depictions of these relationships.

-Redditor u/WillBryantSC pointed out how unnecessary it was for Donald Whitfield (Timothy Dalton) to abuse sex workers like Lindy (Madison Rogers) and Christy (Cailyn Rice).
-While the abuse was tough to watch on its own, it was the pure extent that had some viewers upset, like u/WillBryantSC writing, "We get it, he's evil.
+Redditor u/WillBryantSC pointed out how unnecessary it is for Donald Whitfield (played by former James Bond actor Timothy Dalton) to abuse sex workers like Lindy (Madison Rogers) and Christy (Cailyn Rice).
+While the abuse is tough to watch on its own, it's the extent that has some viewers upset, like u/WillBryantSC writing, "We get it, he's evil.
 Including yet another softcore torture porn scene doesn't add to the character development or the plot in any way."
-Many others agreed that the scene depicted in Season 1 felt like overkill and that everyone knows what a bad guy Whitfield was even before the scene happened.

 1923 fans thought the same point could come across in less time